puente-development-international/collect/README.md

   - OTHER: This portion of the key is a direct match to the value of the select option.
 This is required to append the text input value to the original value in the array
   - none of these values need to be capitalized

+## Deployment
+### Secrets
+This project dynamically creates the required `app.json` in order to avoid commit secret keys in the project.
+The related commands are:
+- `npm run prepublish`: Generates an `app.generated.json` that we use for the rest of the deployment process.
+It runs a script in `scripts/dynamic-env` that does a deep merge of our `app.secrets.json` file with all our application keys and `app.json` to create `app.generated.json`.
+This will have to be run before publishing to the store

+### Standalone apps
+For releases and bumping versions of `app.json`, we have:
+- `npm run release-patch`: Does a patch bump i.e. `1.0.0` to `1.0.1`
+- `npm run release-minor`: Does a minor bump i.e. `1.0.0` to `1.1.0`
+- `npm run release-major`: Does a major bump i.e. `1.0.0` to `2.0.0`

+*NOTE* it is REQUIRED to do some sort of bump in order for the app to be upload to its respective stores.
+Google Play and Itunes Connect disallows applications with the same bundleIdentifier or packageNumber in the store.

+Lastly for actual deployment, we have:
+- `npm run publish-staging`: Runs `npm run prepublish` which generates our `app.generated.json` and publishes a staging application to Exp
+- `npm run publish-prod`: Runs `npm run prepublish` which generates our `app.generated.json` and publishes a production application to Expo
+- `npm run upload`: Uploads the lates staging or production application (uploaded in Expo) to both Google Play and iTunes Connect

 ## Resources

 - [React Native Paper](https://callstack.github.io/react-native-paper/index.html)